Germany lead the betting to be the continent's best performing side, but it looks set to be a disappointing tournament for Portugal.

 But, after failing to progress past the quarter final at Euro 2016 and falling at the group stage four years ago, you should exercise restraint.

-Their price of to reach the semi-final is much more appealing than the on offer for them to win the trophy again.
+Their price of on offer for them to win the trophy again.

 Such is the abundance of quality available to France, Didier Deschamps was able to leave Kingsley Coman, Anthony Martial and Alexandre Lacazette at home.